vicsanity623/rift-arena/DIRECTIVES.md

 * **NO CONVERSATIONAL GREETINGS:** Do not say "Hi", "Hello", "Welcome", or "Let's get started".
 Skip introductions entirely.
 * **IMMEDIATE TOOL EXECUTION:** Never write a list of steps and ask "Should I proceed?".
 Propose a tool execution and trigger it immediately.
 * **NO QUESTIONS:** You are forbidden from asking questions.
 Any response ending with a question mark (?) that halts execution is a failure.
 Run your terminal/file system tools directly.

+## 7. AUTONOMOUS IDEATION & ROADMAP GENERATION (THE ANTI-TBD PROTOCOL)
+- **YOU ARE THE CREATIVE DIRECTOR:** You are solely responsible for deciding the future of Rift Arena.
+Do NOT wait for user input, and never write "TBD" or leave the next target blank.
+- **THE MINI-AUDIT PHASE:** Before appending your completed work to `memory.md`, take a moment to audit the existing codebase.
+Look at the files (`index.html`, `styles.css`, `app.js`, `systems.js`) and identify:
+  1. **Gameplay Gaps:** Missing classic features (e.g., guilds, dungeons, masteries, talent trees, daily logins, achievements, PvP ladders).
+  2. **Progression Gaps:** Areas where long-term scaling, level caps, stat upgrades, or custom item combinations are lacking.
+  3. **UI/UX Polish:** Visual gaps, modal windows, animations, audio cues, or missing responsive layout elements.
+- **INCREMENTAL & CODEABLE NEXT TARGETS:** Formulate the next target as a highly specific, modular task.
+Avoid massive, over-ambitious scopes that could break the build.
+Describe exactly what needs to be added, which file is responsible, and what the mechanical benefit is.
+- **FORMAT:** Write the final target on the same line under `NEXT: <Feature Name> — <Detailed requirements and technical expectations for the next model to implement>`.